pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Based on the comic strip above, judge the following items.

-Item.
 32. It can be inferred that Sylviazs father does not understand what Sylvia means when she says
 "Tm backing up my files".

-Item.
 33. In 'never back up any more than you absolutely have to', the phrasal verb 'back up' is synonymous with back down.

-Item.
 34. In "Where would young people be without the sage advice of their elders?", the word
 "sage" means meaningful.

-Item.
 35. It can be inferred from the comic strip that Sylvia intends to take her father's advice.

 Texto 11: Agente de Polícia - PC-DF - 2021 - CESPE